josipjukic/quasi-snowballing/README.md

 ### Limitations

-Currently, it is required for the embeddings to fit in the memory with some overhead for similarity computations.
+The embeddings are required to fit in the memory with 50% overhead for similarity computations.
 For example, if you use embeddings that require 40 GB of RAM, you should be able to provide 20 GB of RAM in addition.
 Furthermore, if GPU is used, the size of the embeddings is limited by the GPU memory.